Frederic Harrison: Politics

-An advanced and vehement Radical in politics and Progressive in municipal affairs, Harrison in 1886 stood unsuccessfully for Parliament against Sir John Lubbock for the University of London.
-In 1889 he was elected an alderman of the London County Council, but resigned in 1893.
+An advanced and vehement Radical in politics and Progressive in municipal affairs, Harrison in 1886 stood unsuccessfully as the Liberal Party candidate against Sir John Lubbock for the University of London parliamentary constituency.
+In 1889, he was elected an alderman of the London County Council, but resigned in 1893.

 Harrison was a regular contributor to George Potter's trade unionist journal The Beehive, and to W. H. Riley's Commonwealth, which promoted the International Working Men's Association.
-He was a supporter of Polish and Italian independence, the Union in the American civil war, the reformers in the Jamaica Committee of 1866, the Paris Commune and was a vice president of the Reform League.
+He was a supporter of Polish and Italian independence, the Union in the American Civil War, the reformers in the Jamaica Committee of 1866, the Paris Commune and was a vice president of the Reform League.
 In an article defending the Paris Commune which appeared in the Fortnightly Review Harrison proclaimed: 'The status quo is impossible.
 The alternative is Communism or Positivism.'

 Later works include Autobiographic Memoirs (1911); The Positive Evolution of Religion (1912); The German Peril (1915); On Society (1918); Jurisprudence and Conflict of Nations (1919); Obiter Dicta (1919); Novissima Verba (1920).
 The last two of these were collections of vigorous comments on politics and literature contributed by him to the Fortnightly Review towards the end of World War I and immediately afterwards.

+Influence on literature

+Frederic Harrison’s political and social ideas—particularly his belief in moral and intellectual education as a prerequisite for democratic reform—bear thematic similarities to George Eliot’s novel Felix Holt, the Radical (1866).
+Eliot and Harrison were personally acquainted, and she regarded him as part of her intellectual circle.
+Harrison, a proponent of applied Comtism, argued that lasting political progress depended on the ethical and intellectual development of the working class.
+While Eliot did not fully embrace his optimistic view of social science, her portrayal of Felix Holt reflects a cautious alignment with aspects of Harrison’s paternalistic ideal of social reform.
+In the novel, Felix advocates for education before enfranchisement, emphasizing the need to prepare the working class for political responsibility in order to resist manipulation by elites.
+His opposition to riots and preference for gradual, local reform over revolutionary action further echoes Harrison’s emphasis on rational progress through education.

 Family

-In 1870 Harrison married his first cousin Ethel Bertha Harrison, daughter of William Harrison.
+In 1870, Harrison married his first cousin Ethel Bertha Harrison, daughter of William Harrison.
 They had four sons, including the journalist and literary critic Austin Harrison.
-George Gissing, the novelist, was at one time their tutor; and in 1905 Harrison wrote a preface to Gissing's Veranilda.
+George Gissing, the novelist, was at one time their tutor; and in 1905, Harrison wrote a preface to Gissing's Veranilda.
 One of the sons, Christopher René Harrison, was killed in World War I.